Heavenly Father Knows Best

 That he is a reputable, godly, and hard-working man from a good family, with the means to provide for his household.

 “But if someone doesn’t provide for their own family…They are worse than those who have no faith.”
-1 Tim 5:8
+1 Timothy 5:8

 “Husbands ought to love their wives as their own bodies.
 He who loves his wife loves himself.”
 Ephesians 5:28